 Grow in 2018

 In the 2016 year-end article, one of these tips was shared by a top sales coach, Jim Rosas.
 I knew Jim from the “networking and sales scene” here in Chicago, and I found him to be super-smart and super-generous.
-Just a few months after last year’s article was published, he passed quickly and suddenly.
-When revisiting that article to prepare for this one, it seemed that his advice then was just as poignant and timeless – and worth repeating.
-It remains a perfect call to action for this year.
+Just a few months after the article was published, he passed quickly and suddenly.

 “Try something new!
 Prepare a plan of action that includes new activities, beliefs, and ultimately behaviors.
 So many people get on their hamster-wheel of business, run and run all day doing the same activities and never get anywhere.
 The importance of breaking bad behaviors in business is a critical step to success.
 What new activity are you committed to doing to make next year better?”